 As you might imagine my story is overflowing with mini stories.
 Some are funny, some are scary, some are sad and some are just plain hard to believe.
 However it was learning how to recycle my experiences into insights that propel me forward, and then teaching others how to do the same through Experiential Recycling that has created the most exciting and fulfilling part of my story.
 I'm a champion for helping you live the life you love versus studying the one you don’t.

 My first book, Thank Goodness You Dumped His Ass—Use Those Mr. Wrongs to Lead You Straight to Mr. Right uses the lessons I learned from love and divorce to provide women with a straightforward, business strategy that empowers them to own who they are in and out of the dating process.
 It literally poises you to successfully attract the relationships you crave.
 That led to TV appearances and radio shows, and eventually… the phone call to appear on Opening Act on E! channel to conduct an extremely crucial session with a fantastic singer song-writer by the name of Von Smith.
 Next came my fabulous agent whom I adore.
-My newest book was inspired by the romantic challenges of my famous clients.
+My second book was inspired by the romantic challenges of my famous clients.
 Entitled How to Date When You're Famous, it offers dating advice for stars, rising stars and the people who date them.
 My third book —a hip dating handbook for men is on the way and there are some exciting television and web projects in development too… I'll keep you posted!